 Relaxation season is here.
 Leave the job, the bills, and the worries behind as you head to your favorite fishing hole this year.
 Try a place you’ve never been, or hit up the same spot where you pulled out that monster last year — just don’t miss out on a break from the everyday grind.

 Few hobbies are more soothing than a day on the lake.
 Reeling in fish after fish as you soak up the sun and cool off in the water is just what the doctor ordered.
-With nearly 50 million anglers in the country , plenty of folks are looking to get out to the wilderness as soon as the workday is over.
+With nearly 50 million anglers in the country, and even more across North America, plenty of folks are looking to buy a boat and get out onto the water as soon as the workday is over.
 The total number of participants is up from five years ago and equipment and supplies are constantly improving.

 So, stash your fishing equipment in your car and plan an adventure to one of the top fishing destinations in the U.S. Pick somewhere close to home, or travel across the country for a species that will fit nicely in your trophy room.
 With plenty of spots to choose from, you can’t go wrong.
 Just take a look at our list to map out your next big trip to a sublime body of water.